Cycle 1: First New Moon of 2026 Monitoring

 Summary:

-During the first cycle, we deployed a total of 75 tags.
+During the first cycle, we tagged a total of 75 horseshoe crabs.
 Last year, we put out that many tags throughout the entire monitoring season across all four cycles.
+We had 9 tag recoveries while monitoring.

-Photo slideshow incudes: horseshoe crab underbellies, measuring horseshoe crabs, a horseshoe crab with a dent in its shell, two “recovered” horseshoe crabs with tags (photos by Sam Grella and Sarah Stromski on 5/14/26, 5/16/26, and 5/19/26)
+Photo slideshow incudes: horseshoe crab underbellies, measuring horseshoe crabs, a horseshoe crab with a dent in its shell, two “recovered” horseshoe crabs with tags, diamondback terrapin carcass, and photos from the CJA educational event (photos by Carol DiPaolo, Sam Grella, Michelle Lapinel McAllister, and Sarah Stromski on 5/14/26, 5/16/26, and 5/19/26)